E-commerce

 What does “high conversion rate” mean?

-Why do my tools show different rates?
+Why do my tools give different rates?

 Which metric should be tracked first?